 If you’re planning to host — or you’re daydreaming about hosting! — a virtual summit in the next 1-2 years, you do need to understand how to set up the foundation of the event on solid legal footing.
 That way if anything goes sideways or a collaborator doesn’t follow through on some of your expectations, you have a (legal!) leg to stand on as you create alternate plans.

-Here is your complete guide on how to create an online summit legally, because we know you don’t have time for any extra worries.
+That’s why I pulled together this complete guide on how to create an online summit legally, because I know you don’t have time for any extra worries. 😉

 Making the Most of your Online Event

 Whether you have a serious budget and a full staff or you’re a one woman show, a virtual summit follows the same basic premise.
-While webinars are a single session or presentation, a virtual summit has multiple talks, interviews and live events.
+Unlike webinars that have a single session or presentation, a virtual summit has multiple talks, interviews, panels, and live events.

-(Helpful hint: if you haven’t hosted a webinar, workshop, or online course, that’s a great place to start.
-Think of these as the building blocks of a summit!)
+(Helpful hint: if you haven’t hosted a live webinar, workshop, or online challenge yet, that’s a great place to start and warm yourself up for hosting something as large as a summit.
+Think of those as the building blocks of a summit!)

 What your online virtual event can help you accomplish: